sirupsen/Flimpl/README.markdown

 * Library Class
 * Validate Class

+I'm going to give you a quick brief of the classes included per default.
+I recommend you to go look at the actual code behind, to figure out how everything works - and how to work with it.

 Database Class
 --------------

 The database class handles the connection to the database, as well as the queries sent to the database.
-And it automaticly escapes the input.
-As this is a very simple framework, you should be able to open the file yourself to check which functions are available, and how to work with them.
-By default it includes:
+It automaticly escapes the input, for extra security.
+As the purpose of this framework is learning, and expirementing you should go to the the Database class yourself, to figure out how it works.
+I'll list functions made available to you though:

 * Insert Method
 * Select Method